Maxim Shalunov

 Talent Analysis

-A good combination of skills and size, Shalunov is a direct player who plays a more North American game than your average Russian prospect.
-Shalunov likes to play the off-wing and also likes going to the net, and is pretty effective in doing this as he has the skills to protect the puck and the goal scoring ability to beat the opposition goalies.
-He’s still a bit raw, but his good shot and size makes him a very attractive junior player.
+Shalunov has a combination of skills and size and plays a direct style that fits the North American game.
+He likes to play the off-wing and likes going to the net.
+He is pretty effective in doing this and has the skills to protect the puck with the goal scoring ability to beat opposition goalies.
+He’s still a bit raw, but has a good shot and size.
+He looks to be putting those elements together in his first full season in the KHL.

 Future